eth-ecuador/zket-core-program/2025/week3_hack_and_experiment.md

 - **Anonymous Savings Pools ("Cajas de Ahorro")**: Create a digital version of traditional community savings pools.
 Members can prove they've made their contributions without revealing their identity or total savings, enhancing trust and security.

-- **ZK-Powered Remittances**: Develop a solution that reduces the high costs and increases the privacy of remittances sent home by the millions of Ecuadorians living abroad.

 ### Track 2: Digital Identity & Reputation 🛡️

 **The Challenge**: Ecuador has faced significant challenges with the security and privacy of its digital identity system, leading to data breaches and a lack of public trust.
 How can we empower citizens with more control over their personal data?